 These positions are limited, and requesting a work study student does not mean you will receive one in the program.
 This depends on the amount of funding available within the program.
 Here is information on how the process works.

-- FWS Supervisors will have an opportunity to review the completed applications on file in the Office of Career Services and select students for interviews.
+- Supervisors may review the applications on file and select students to interview.
+(If needed)

 Responsibilities of the Supervisor include: